neu-reseau/neuaug/README.md

 ### Word Augmentation

-Run the word augmentation script from the command line with the following syntax:
+Run the word augmentation script from the command line with the following syntax:-

 ```
 python textaug.py <input .txt file> <output .txt file> <number of augmented words for each word>